Vote early across the county

 - During the early voting period, you can register to vote AND vote on the same day at any of the designated early voting locations in the county.

-- You will not need a state-issued photo ID to vote if you are already registered to vote.
+- You will need a state-issued photo ID to vote.

 - To check your registration status or view your sample ballot, please use the NC Voter Lookup Tool.